Aias/the-innocent-i/src/posts/beginning.md

 That makes me so digress?
 Arms that lie along a table, or wrap about a shawl.
 ```
 And should I then presume?
 And how should I begin?
 ```

 Shall I say, I have gone at dusk through narrow streets And watched the smoke that rises from the pipes
-Of lonely men in shirt-sleeves, leaning out of windows? ...
+Of lonely men in shirt-sleeves, leaning out of windows?...

 I should have been a pair of ragged claws
 Scuttling across the floors of silent seas.

 And the afternoon, the evening, sleeps so peacefully!
 Smoothed by long fingers,
-Asleep ... tired ... or it malingers,
+Asleep...tired...or it malingers,
 Stretched on the floor, here beside you and me.
 Should I, after tea and cakes and ices,
 Have the strength to force the moment to its crisis?